 Hotel Rooms are available at a discounted rate.
 Please identify that you are with Defense Strategies Institute to receive your discount or use the following link:Book your corporate rate for Defense Strategies Institute

-(There is no parking at the Learning Center for delegates, and street parking is limited to 2 hours.)
+There is NO parking available at the Conference Center, and street parking is limited to 2 hours.

 Parking is available for a fee nearby at:

 $11 Daily Max - CASH ONLY

 Canal Center (Three blocks away)

 Washington Square (Four blocks away)